Best Robot Vacuums of 2026 Worth Buying

-Robot vacuums in 2026 have gotten genuinely impressive.
+The best robot vacuums of 2026 have gotten genuinely impressive.
 The best models now use obstacle avoidance cameras that recognize what they are about to run into, auto-empty bases that go weeks without touching, and mopping functions that actually work instead of just dragging a damp pad around.
 The worst models still cost $300 and do a lousy job.
 Here is how to tell the difference and which ones are actually worth the money.

 Quick Picks